GSA/digitalgov.gov/content/news/2015/10/2015-10-30-digitalgov-podcast-bridging-content-and-discovery-through-digitalgov-search.md

 To listen to the podcast offline, [download the .mp3 file](https://s3.amazonaws.com/digitalgov/_legacy-img/2015/10/Podcast-Digitalgov_Search.mp3).
-You can also [download and read the transcript](https://s3.amazonaws.com/digitalgov/_legacy-img/2015/10/DG-Search-Podcast-Oct-2015-Transcript.docx) (4 pages, 9 kb MS Word).
+You can also [download and read the transcript](https://s3.amazonaws.com/digitalgov/_legacy-img/2015/10/DG-Search-Podcast-Oct-2015-Transcript.docx) (Word document, 9 KB, 4 pages).

 To learn more about DigitalGov Search&#8217;s multilingual efforts, check out the recent article: [Search, Buscar, Поиск, جستجو, Cari: Creating a Good, Multilingual Search Experience]({{< ref "2015-08-31-search-creating-a-good-multilingual-search-experience.md" >}}).